8base/Documentation/docs/projects/backend/getting-started-quick-start.md

 ---
 id: 'getting-started-quick-start'
 sidebar_label: 'Quick Start'
-redirect_from: '/backend/getting-started/quick-start'
+redirect_from: '/projects/backend/getting-started/quick-start'
 slug: '/backend/getting-started/quick-start'
 ---

 # Quick Start

-The goal of this quick-start is to get you up and running with 8base and a front-end framework.
+The goal of this quick-start is to get you up and running with 8base and a frontend framework.

 This guide will introduce some basics of 8base workspaces and set up a starter app.
 It will help demonstrate key concepts of 8base, and maybe even kick-off your next awesome project.